kailash-manasarovar/statement/docs/timeline/2022/november.md

 - Would I remember this man as being the same man that [showed me his face at Lourdes the year before](../2021/march.md#the-portuguese-man-next-door)?
 - If I remembered him, I might have said something and they would have delayed possibly.
 - Is this why there was such a long delay in getting started at the conservatory?
 I hadn't yet passed the test?
-- Had they run numerous tests over the months and were simply waiting for the time my brain was damaged enough to not remember people's faces if they switched in the same context, like a stroke patient might.
+- Had they run numerous tests over recent months and were simply waiting for the time my brain was damaged enough to not remember people's faces if they switched in the same context, like a stroke patient might.
 - Was bumping into [Lucia on the beach](october.md#lucia-lorraines-friend-and-colleague) another test they mistakenly believed I had passed?
 - I did not remember the man from Lourdes in Benijembla on that day because whatever drugs and poisons I had been ingesting without my knowledge since moving into my apartment - and possibly before in Lourdes too - had successfully battered my memory and cognition.
 - It was an irony that the whole of Benijembla was celebrating a domestic violence movement that month.